GlobalPathogenAnalysisService/gpas-uploader/README.md

 --> All preliminary checks pass and this upload CSV can be passed to the GPAS upload app
 ```

-but a validated JSON object can also be output
+but a validated JSON object can also be output (this is required for the Electron Client)

 ```
 $ gpas-upload --json validate examples/illumina-fastq-upload.csv